 What kind of help do you really need?
 Flat fee projects are sort of like hiring a running coach to give you amazing shoes and a training plan and letting you execute it.
-That’s great if that’s what you want and can execute on, but often it’s not what you may truly need.
+That’s great if that’s what you want and it’s something you can execute on, but often it’s not what you may truly need.

-What kind of accountability, reporting and performance metrics do you need?
+What kind of accountability, reporting, and performance metrics do you need?
 SEO success takes place over the long-term.
 One-off projects need to have different success metrics than retainer projects.

 What kind of expertise do you have?
 SEO strategy & recommendations are worthless unless they are implemented on your website.
 Can you implement recommendations or do you need ongoing help?
 Do you know how to balance different marketing priorities?

 What kind of budget do you have?
 Do you have the budget to invest in long-term efforts or do you only have a budget to solve specific problems?

 Identify your marketing budget, then hire based on scope (ie, how much you get) – not on the cheapest price per se.
 If someone’s pricing is out of line, there’s probably something going on.
 Typical rates in the US start at $50/hr for someone just starting out, but still savvy.
 Be sure to screen anyone new and that inexpensive.
 Ask who they read and what their process is – Moz, Search Engine Land, Inbound.org, are all websites any reputable SEO will be regularly reading.
 Most SEOs with a portfolio, some experience, and processes in place will run between $75 and $200+/hr.